epistemex/transformation-matrix-js/README.md

     $ git clone git@github.com:epistemex/transformation-matrix-js.git

-Using NPM
+you can include the package in a Nodejs project using NPM this way:

-    $ npm install transformation-matrix-js
+    $ npm install /path/to/downloaded/transformation-matrix-js/

 Usage
 =====